scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** concentration, 10 minutes
 - **Damage Type:** Piercing

 You create a swirling cloud of teeth around yourself.
-These teeth fill gaps in your armor, if you roll 4 or less defense die add an additional defense die, otherwise improve 1 defense die.
+These teeth fill gaps in your armor, if you roll 4 or less defense die add a defense die, otherwise improve 1 defense die.
 The cloud extends to all adjacent tiles, any creature entering it for the first time or starting their turn there must make a defense save vs your spellcasting.
 On hit they take a wound and gain Slow 1.

 The tiles effected increases by 1 in all directions for each level cast above the 2nd.